 ACID's parcel is split between Rural Lands (RL-2) and Open Space (OS).
 Rural Lands districts are intended to include areas constrained by relatively extreme topography or outlying rural areas.
-The proposed pump station is a replacement of the existing pump station and consistent with the purpose for which the area was originally dedicated for public use and should be allowed within the current zoning.
+The proposed Churn Creek Pump Station is a replacement of the existing pump station and consistent with the purpose for which the area was originally dedicated for public use and should be allowed within the current zoning.